If you agree

-You don’t have to do any official paperwork if you agree about child arrangements.
+You do not have to do any official paperwork if you agree about child arrangements.

 You can write down what you’ve agreed in a Parenting Plan if you want a record.

-If you want to make your agreement legally binding, a solicitor can help with the paperwork.
+If you want to make your agreement legally binding, a legal advisor can help with the paperwork.

 Making your agreement legally binding

-You can get a solicitor to draft a ‘consent order’ if you want a legally binding agreement.
-Find a solicitor.
+You can get a legal advisor to draft a ‘consent order’ if you want a legally binding agreement.

 A consent order is a legal document that confirms your agreement.
 It can include details about how you’ll look after your children, such as: